-5. Don’t dawdle!
+6. Don’t dawdle!
 Dresses sell out quickly – I missed out on the cutest retro black and white buffalo check.
 Argh, I still think about it.
 But I waited too long and – poof! – it was gone.

-6. Watch for duties!
+7. Watch for duties!
 I had my dress shipped to the US, but I’ve heard of Canadians getting slammed with duties and taxes, which isn’t eShakti’s fault.
 I had no issues getting the dress shipped to the US, but ask their customer service questions about importing to other countries.

 8. Don’t stress! eShakti customer service is top notch and they accept returns so try not to stress too much.
 They seem to really want to keep our business and make return customers out of us so if anything isn’t to your liking, I’m sure you’ll have no troubles.
 Plus, because it’s so inexpensive that once it arrives, you can always take it to a tailor for minor alterations and still end up with a good deal on a perfectly fitted dress.